pyocd/pyOCD/docs/installing.md

 For notes about installing and using on non-x86 systems such as Raspberry Pi, see the [relevant documentation]({% link _docs/installing_on_non_x86.md %}).

+(Note: Installing by running `setup.py` directly is deprecated since pyOCD migrated to PEP 517 based packaging.
+In many cases it will not work at all.
+Installing with pip or another standards-compliant tool is the only supported method.)

 udev rules on Linux
 -------------------